mitmproxy/mitmproxy/README.rst

     tox -e py35  # runs all tests with Python 3.5 tox -e docs  # runs a does-it-compile check on the documentation tox -e lint  # runs the linter for coding style checks

-We support Python 2.7 and 3.5, so please make sure all tests pass in both environments.
-Running `tox` ensures all necessary tests are executed.

 Documentation